 2UN – World Urbanization Prospects: The 2014

 Our goal is to spark technological innovation driving consumer acceptance and convenience.
 We believe a great way to do this is to support smaller businesses with diverse skillsets and fields of expertise.

 In early June, we will announce the finalists who will be pitching their ideas live to us in Copenhagen at the Money 20/20 conference in June.
 In the meantime, we’re anticipating some incredibly exciting and thought-provoking responses that have the potential to make a real impact globally.

-Companies interested in taking part in the competition will be able to apply on the Visa Everywhere site here from Wednesday, 19 April through Wednesday, 17th May.
+Companies interested in taking part in the competition will be able to apply on the Visa Everywhere site until Wednesday, 17th May.